On the quadratic 8-edge case of the Brown-Erd\H{o}s-S\'os problem: Proof of the upper bound in Theorem

 \textbf{Case 5.} $m\geq 6.$

 In this case, we have $|F|\geq m+1\geq 7$.
-However when $|F|= 7$, the unique composition $(2,1,1,1,1,1)$ is impossible, since the number of \OutIn{1}{2}-claimed pairs in a $4$-uniform diamond is at most $4$.
+However when $|F|= 7$, the unique composition $(2,1,1,1,1,1)$ is impossible.
+Recall that each \OutIn{1}{2}-claimed pair in a $4$-uniform diamond can be used for merging a $1$-tree only once, as otherwise those $1$-trees would already have been merged when constructing $\C M_1$.
+Nevertheless, the number of \OutIn{1}{2}-claimed pairs in a $4$-uniform diamond is at most $4$.
 So a diamond cannot be merged with five $1$-trees.